SpencerLabAQ/interactive-sbspe-replication-package/README.md

 ##### RQ2: architectural differences
 Execute notebooks `rq2-cocome.ipynb` or `rq2-trainticket.ipynb` to generate the charts for Figures 7 and 8.

-Among other computations, the notebooks above will generate several CSV and DOT files under the [data](data) folder.
+Among other computations, the notebooks above will generate several CSV and DOT files under the [datasets](datasets) folder.

 Execute notebook `tree-scripts.ipynb` to generate the charts for Figure 6.